 Apply for an EORI number

 Do you only declare in the Netherlands?
-Then you can compose the EORI number (in Dutch) yourself.
-This is how:
+Then you can create your EORI number yourself or apply for one.

-You must always apply for the EORI number (in Dutch) if:
+You must always apply for an EORI number if:

-- someone else, like an accountant or customs agent, files tax returns in the Netherlands on your behalf;
+- someone else, like an accountant or customs agent, files customs declarations in the Netherlands on your behalf;

 - your company has its head office outside the EU.